Andre-lab/evodock/README.md

 9. `ensemble.csv` contains, for each generation (gen), the name of file that is used as the current backbone for each individual.

-EvoDOCK also outputs structure files in a folder called `structures` (see [Outputs] for more options).
-An option can also be set (see [Outputs]) to output the lowest energy structure for each geneation (`evolved.pdb`) during runtime.

 # Symmetric relax of EvoDOCK output structures

 The script `scripts/symmetric_relax.py` can be used to relax symmetrical structures from the EvoDOCK output.
 The script is well documented: use `python scripts/symmetric_relax.py -h` to see more.
-It is advisable to use this script when using AlphaFold ensemble models, compared to the vanilla Rosettas relax protocol, as it guards against the structures blowing up if the AlphaFold structures have bad energies.
+It is advisable to use this script when predictions are based on AlphaFold models, compared to the vanilla Rosettas relax protocol, as it guards against the structures blowing up if the AlphaFold structures have bad energies.

 When modelling symmetrical structures in EvoDOCK, it outputs 3 types of outputs:
 1. Input file (suffix: _INPUT.pdb).